What is Asperger Syndrome?

 Is ‘Aspergers’ still a Diagnosis?

-Historically, Aspergers was a term used to describe a subset of people who would now be considered autistic.
+Historically, Aspergers was a term used to describe a group of people who would now be considered autistic.
 These days however, Asperger Syndrome is no longer a medical diagnosis.
 Before 2013 (when the DSM-5 came out), Aspergers and autism were both known as ‘Pervasive Developmental Disorders.’
-However, the term ‘Aspergers’ was removed in the DSM-5.
-Asperger Syndrome is now classified into a broader category referred to as ‘autism spectrum disorders’.
-This change reflects how autism has a wide range of expression with varying degrees of severity and associated characteristics.
-On the spectrum, people who might have been diagnosed with Asperger Syndrome at an earlier time are now often referred to as level 1 or low support needs autism.
+Asperger Syndrome is now classified into a broader category called ‘autism spectrum disorders.’
+This change was made because autism can be expressed in a lot of different ways and can vary a lot in how severe it is.
+On the spectrum, people who might have been diagnosed with Asperger Syndrome at an earlier time are now simple described as autistic.

 Issues with the New Classification